rogerbinns/apsw/_sources/execution.rst.txt

 Execution model
 ===============

-This section only matters if you give multiple SQL statements in one go to :exc:`Cursor.execute`.
-(Statements are separated by semi-colons.)

 SQLite does execution in two steps.
 First a statement is prepared, which verifies the syntax, tables and fields and converts the statement into an internal representation.
 The prepared statement is